-In 2012, the World Bank began a process to update and consolidate the Bank’s policy framework for environmental and social safeguards, in an effort to better address new development demands and challenges.
+In 2012, the World Bank began a process to update and consolidate the Bank’s environmental and social safeguard policies, in an effort to better address new development demands and challenges.
 Part of the ongoing review is a Global Dialogue and Engagement process with Indigenous Peoples that aims to include Indigenous Peoples in the ongoing World Bank Environmental and Social Safeguards Review and Update process and to strengthen World Bank support to and engagement with Indigenous Peoples worldwide.